discoverygarden/islandora_solution_pack_serial/README.md

 * [Islandora](https://github.com/islandora/islandora)
 * [Tuque](https://github.com/islandora/tuque)
+* [jsTree](https://github.com/vakata/jstree) version 3.0.0.
+(Does not work with later versions.)

 ## Installation

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

 Download/clone the [jsTree](https://github.com/vakata/jstree) library to `sites/all/libraries/jstree`.
-The module has been tested with the 3.0.0 release of jsTree.
+Version 3.0.0 is required.

 ## Configuration

 * The "Islandora Serial Object Tree View" block may be enabled to view the full structure of a Serial object.
+Required to expose and manage serial object hierarchies.
 * The "View: Islandora Serial Object Intermediate PDF View" block may be enabled if the [Islandora Solr Views](https://github.com/Islandora/islandora_solr_views) module is installed.
+* To make PDFs visible when viewing serial objects, configure the solution pack (admin/islandora/solution_pack_config/serial) and check "Display PDFs and sections in the jsTree view".

+## Preparing and ingesting serial objects

+* To create a top-level container object (e.g. a journal), ingest an object with the Serial Object content model.
+* Under Serial Level Configuration, set up the structure of your serial. (e.g. Level 1 might use the MODS detail type "volume", and the label "Volume".
+Level 2 might be "issue" and "Issue".)
+* After clicking Next, the "Create Intermediate Children" screen comes up.
+Here you can add levels (e.g. volumes and issues), which will act as containers for your PDFs.
+** Click "Add Another" to create a Level 1 container.
+It is automatically assigned the Level 1 label.
+** Click "Add Another", and a second Level 1 container will appear.
+You can drag it to the right to make it a Level 2 container.
+The label will change.
+* To ingest a PDF under a given level, click on that level in the tree, and click Manage.
+Then click PDF Manageement, and add PDFs or sections.

 ## Troubleshooting/Issues